ROCm/HIP/docs/how-to/performance_guidelines.rst

 can be performed at the application level, device level, and multiprocessor level.

+.. _application_parallel_execution:

 Application level
 --------------------------------------------------------------------------------

-To enable parallel execution of the application across the host and devices, use asynchronous calls and streams.
+To enable parallel execution of the application across the host and devices, use :ref:`asynchronous calls and streams <asynchronous_how-to>`.
 Assign workloads based on efficiency: serial to the host or parallel to the devices.

 For parallel workloads, when threads belonging to the same block need to synchronize to share data, use :cpp:func:`__syncthreads()` (see: